Analysis | The GameStop stock situation isn’t about populism. It’s about whether the market is ‘real.’

 There’s a continuum of outcomes when it comes to mispriced stocks.
 Melvin Capital, which lost billions of dollars shorting GameStop stock, is not really essential to the health of the financial system.
 But if the FAANG stocks (Facebook, Amazon, Apple, Netflix and Google/Alphabet) were found to be severely mispriced, that could have enormous consequences.

 “If you’re just wrong as a society in terms of where you place your bets about businesses, ultimately that’s pretty bad,” said Hong.
-“These companies won’t grow, your money won’t grow, people who decide to work for these sectors, their careers won’t grow.”
+“These companies won’t grow, your money won’t grow.
+People who decide to work for these sectors — their careers won’t grow.”
 One targeted mispriced stock, especially at GameStop’s tier, probably doesn’t matter, though.

 That’s where the insurgency narrative starts to fall apart.
 Gill and the hedge fund managers have a roughly similar understanding of the mechanics of the market; they simply disagreed on the prospects of one or several stocks at the margins.
 But the people who have driven GameStop’s stock up — those amused by the prospect of buying stock in a store with an annoying-to-bad reputation among gamers, those who wanted to get into the communal aspect of investing with their friends, and now those, like my sister, who simply want to get rich — don’t view the market in those terms.